 Background: In this paper, we propose a new efficient method of radionuclide ventriculography image segmentation to estimate the left ventricular ejection fraction.
 This parameter is an important prognostic factor for diagnosing abnormal cardiac function.

-Image segmentation, systolic image, diastolic image, left ventricle ejection fraction, radionuclide ventriculography.
+Image segmentation, systolic image, diastolic image, left ventricle ejection fraction, radionuclide ventriculography, cardiac function.

 Universite de Tunis El Manar, Laboratoire de recherche en Biophysique et Technologies Medicales (LRBTM), Tunis, Universite de Tunis, LR13 ES03 SIME, ENSIT, Montfleury 1008, Universite de Tunis El Manar, Laboratoire de recherche en Biophysique et Technologies Medicales (LRBTM), Tunis